 Remove the battery from Solo before charging by holding the release button and sliding the battery towards the back of Solo.
 Charge the battery using the designated Solo charger only; using a different charger can damage the battery or cause a fire.
-Charge the battery in conditions between 32° F and 113° F.

 To charge the battery, connect the Solo charger to the battery and a wall outlet.
-While charging, the indicator lights pulse at the current level, and when fully charged, the lights turn off.
+While charging, the indicator lights pulse at the current level.
 There is an additional indicator on the battery charger that turns from red to green when the battery is fully charged.
 The battery takes approximately 1.5 hours to charge to 100%.